 Some of the layers that haven't yet been defined within this user guide are explained below:

 Lightning - The lightning layer displays lightning strike locations within the coverage area of the selected radar over the past 30 minutes.
 Lightning data is refreshed once a minute.
 Lightning data requires a RadarScope Pro subscription or an AllisonHouse data plan.
 The RadarScope Pro lightning feed displays cloud-to-ground strikes.
 Strikes are animated in sync with the radar loop and fade out with age.
 The AllisonHouse lightning feed displays both cloud-to-cloud and cloud-to-ground strikes, but it doesn’t animate with the radar.
-Lightning data are currently available for the United States and Canada.
+Lightning data are currently available for the United States, Canada, and Europe.

 Storm Tracks - The storm tracks layer displays projected storm paths determined by NWS storm-tracking algorithms.
 The storm track layer shows the expected position of the storm in 15 minute increments.
 Storm tracks are available to everyone via a NOAA feed.
 An alternative feed is available to AllisonHouse subscribers.
 Storm tracks are available only for the United States.